 Some examples and documentation are available:

-Here you can find some examples.
+Here you can find some examples (and also here).
 Those using parameterization or the strategy-aware model checker are gathered together.

 Moreover, the language has been applied by different authors to various interesting examples.
 Their source code has been updated to the current language version.